THEY say opening a restaurant is one of the hardest businesses around.

 I later discovered that my mum and granny had also been the subject of his affections, with attempted garage rendezvous.

 He even flung a g-string at my granny once.
 She nearly choked on her albondigas.

-Then there was our hypochondriac manager from Tenerife, who every time he had a cough, claimed he was dying after his nurse wife diagnosed him with a ‘collaps-ed loong’ or ‘the swine’ (flu).
+Then there was our lovable hypochondriac manager from Tenerife, who every time he had a cough, claimed he was in a critical condition saying his nurse wife had diagnosed him with a ‘collaps-ed loong’ or ‘the swine’ (flu).

 And then there’s the things the customers, do get to see, unfortunately.